Nikon is slowly winning me over at becoming my favorite full-frame camera system.

 I’m back in Japan, back working on this site after a long break working on some trailers in Los Angeles.

-I’m considering doing more of these smaller posts that show a few more photos, like my family stuff that I never usually share, but we’ll see how it works out with Googles algorithms, Google likes long detailed posts, but so far everything is going well with this site so it’s time to try something new.
+I’m considering doing more of these smaller posts that show a few more photos, like the family stuff that I never usually share, but we’ll see how it works out with Googles algorithms, Google likes long detailed posts, but so far everything is going well with this site so it’s time to try something new.

 Expect to see an updated theme for this site at some point as well, so things might get a little crazy.
 The current theme is no longer supported and for security reasons I need a new one, also, I’ve never been able to fix that stupid bug where when you click out of a gallery the page returns to the top.
 It’s pretty much an unfixable WordPress bug and I’m hoping a different theme helps.